Hamiltonian circle actions with fixed point set almost minimal: Introduction

+In Theorem~\ref{K}, $(1)$ is the condition we will use to make the claim.
+The conditions $(1)$, $(2)$ and $(3)$ allow us to make the claim for any dimensions.
+By Theorem~\ref{gl}, for the same dimensional manifolds, $(2)$ implies all the other conditions.
+Clearly, $(3)$ implies $(4)$ for dimension bigger than $4$, and $(3)$ implies $(1)$ for dimension $4$ by Remark~\ref{d4}.
+By Theorem~\ref{lg}, $(4)$ implies $(1)$ and $(5)$ for dimension bigger than $4$.
+By Theorem~\ref{c1}, $(5)$ and $(6)$ are equivalent, and they imply $(1)$ for dimension bigger than $4$.

 \begin{remark} For the case when (\ref{=}) holds, in \cite[Prop.
-4.2]{LT}, we showed that the condition (\ref{=}) implies that the even degree cohomology groups of $X$ and $Y$ are all one dimensional.
+4.2]{LT}, we showed that condition (\ref{=}) implies that the even degree cohomology groups of $X$ and $Y$ are all one dimensional.
 This is not true for the case when (\ref{a=}) holds.
-Counter examples can be created in the following way.
-Take a $\C^k$-bundle over $S^2$, where $k > 1$.
-Let $S^1$ act on the fiber $\C^k$ freely and fix the base $S^2$.
-This action is Hamiltonian with moment map $\phi=\sum_i |z_i|^2$, where the $z_i$'s are the complex coordinates on $\C^k$.
-Take a symplectic cut \cite{Le} at a regular value $r$ of $\phi$, we get a compact Hamiltonian $S^1$-manifold of dimension $2k+2$, with fixed point set consisting of two components $X=S^2$ and $Y = \phi^{-1}(r)/S^1$.
-The component $Y$ is a $\CP^{k-1}$-bundle over $S^2$, so its even degree cohomology groups are not all one dimensional.
+A counter example is: take $M=\CP^1\times\CP^n$, and let $S^1$ act on $M$ by

+The two fixed point components are $X=\CP^1\times\mbox{pt}$ and $Y=\CP^1\times\CP^{n-1}$ satisfying (\ref{a=}).
 Hence condition (\ref{a=}) itself does not allow us to weaken the assumptions of our theorems. \end{remark}

 The organization of the paper is as follows.
 In Section~\ref{P}, we give some preliminary results for the next sections.
 In Section~\ref{thm1}, we prove Theorem~\ref{c1}.
-In Section~\ref{action}, we use the cohomology condition to rule out non-semifree actions.
-In Section~\ref{sec-euler}, we determine the equivariant Euler class of the normal bundle of the fixed point set.
+In Sections~\ref{action} -- \ref{sec-thm2}, we assume the condition on the even degree cohomology groups of both fixed point set components as in Theorem~\ref{lg}.
+In Section~\ref{action}, we use the condition to rule out non-semifree actions.
+In Section~\ref{sec-euler}, we determine the equivariant Euler classes of the normal bundles of the fixed point set components.
 This is an important step for the next two sections.
-In Section~\ref{sec-ring}, we determine the integral cohomology ring of the fixed point set.
-In Section~\ref{sec-totalchern}, we obtain the total Chern classes of the fixed point set and of its normal bundle.
+In Section~\ref{sec-ring}, we determine the integral cohomology rings of the fixed point set components.
+In Section~\ref{sec-totalchern}, we obtain the total Chern classes of the fixed point sets and of their normal bundles.
 In Section~\ref{sec-thm2}, we obtain the integral cohomology ring and total Chern class of the manifold $M$ and prove Theorem~\ref{lg}.
 In Section~\ref{sec-thm3}, we prove Theorem~\ref{gl}, and in Section~\ref{sec-thm4}, we consider the K\"ahler case and prove Theorem~\ref{K}.